pcdshub/engineering_tools/README.md

 usage: grep_more_ioc [-h] [-d] patt hutch {print,search} <br/>
      positional arguments: <br/>
      patt                            Regex str to search through iocmanager.cfg<br/>
+                                     e.g. 'mcs2', 'lm2k2-atm.*', 'ek9000', 'gige.*'<br/>
-     hutch                           hutch to search<br/>
+     hutch                           3 letter hutch code to search through.<br/>
+                                     Use 'all' to search through all hutches.
          -h, --help                  Show help message and exit<br/>
          -d, --ignore_disabled       Exclude IOCs based on disabled state <br/>
+     Necessary subcommands.<br/>
-     {print, search}<br/>
+     Use: grep_more_ioc . all [subcommand] --help for more information {print, search}<br/>
          print                       Prints all the matching IOCs in a dataframe<br/>
              -h, --help              Show help message and exit<br/>
              -c, --skip_comments     Prints IOC.cfg file with comments skipped<br/>
              -r, --release           Includes the parent IOC release in the dataframe<br/>
-             -s, --print_dirs        Dump child & parent directors to the terminal search                      Regex-like search of child IOCs<br/>
+             -s, --print_dirs        Dump child & parent directors to the terminal<br/>
+             -y, --print_history     Dump child IOC's history to terminal, if it exists<br/>
+         search                      Regex-like search of child IOCs<br/>
              PATT                    The regex str to use in the search<br/>
              -h, --help              Show help message and exit<br/>